juhasev/sample-ninja-help/financial-reports.md

 ##### REVENUE

-This shows that the projects generate average revenue (expressed in reward points) or
+The average revenue per panelist or the total revenue for all panelists.

 ##### REWARDS AWARDED

-This shows the average revenue points awarded to Panelists  (expressed in reward points) your projects generate.
-This is based on the default setting as defined in the main Setting tab.
+The average reward points awarded or the number of reward points given out.

 ##### REWARDS REDEEMED

-This shows the average rewards redeemed amongst all Panelists.
+The average rewards redeemed or the total number of reward points redeemed.

 ##### REWARDS LIABILITY

-This shows the average rewards liability amongst all subscribed panelists or the total rewards liability amongst all panelists and is a critical financial factor when managing a panel.
+The average rewards liability or the total rewards.

 Calculated as **Total Rewards Awarded - Total Rewards Redeemed**.

-> Rewards liability is calculated using panelists that are currently SUBSCRIBED.
+> Rewards liability is calculated using panelists who are currently subscribed.
+Any panelist not currently subscribed cannot redeem any reward points they may have on their account.

 #### ADD FILTER